CurtMRosenbladWheeler/Learn-PyTorch/README.md

-Here's an updated version of the `README.md` that highlights collaboration opportunities and keeps the mathematical approach focus:

----

 # 🧠 PyTorch from Scratch: A Beginner-to-Advanced Guide with a Mathematical Approach 📈

 Welcome to **PyTorch from Scratch**!
 This tutorial series aims to teach you the fundamentals of PyTorch through a mix of math and code, making complex topics accessible for beginners.
 We're building this project to be a collaborative space where contributions from different perspectives enhance the content!